therishidesai/baf/README.md

 For a more detailed example look at `baf-test` inside of the flake.nix in this repo.

+### Notes

+- Even though `/dev/fanout` is one to many, you can actually have multiple writers on the topic but the linux character device system will force these writes to be synchronous slowing down publishers. baf currently doesn't check if there are multiple writers on a device so for performance make sure to only have one publisher per topic.

 ## TODO

 - finish initial static pubmsg/submsg